 BRANCHES: Branches may be established if the number of members makes it necessary, and they shall be subject to approval by the Board.

 MODIFICATION OF STATUTES: Suggestions for modification of the statutes of the Association shall be decided at the ordinary or the extraordinary General Meeting.
-Suggestions for modification to be decided by the ordinary General Meeting shall be forwarded to the Board within the end of December see article 4.
+Suggestions for modification to be decided by the ordinary General Meeting shall be forwarded to the Board within 4 weeks before the General Meeting.
+See article 4.
 Suggestions for modifications to be decided by the extraordinary General Meeting shall have been received by the board no later than 14 days following the forwarding of summons for the extraordinary General Meeting.
 A 2/3 majority is required to modify the statutes of the Association.

 DISSOLUTION: The Association may be dissolved at the extraordinary General Meeting by a ¾ majority of the participants at the General Meeting, after a proposal of dissolution has been forwarded at the ordinary General Meeting.
 All adoption cases must, if possible, be completed before dissolution, or transferred to another adoption mediator.
 Upon dissolution and after completion of the adoption cases, unused funds, if any, will be applied for relief work in countries of cooperation which the Association were to have at the point of dissolution.